 Systems have been established for shares or instalment receipts traded on the ASX so that notifications are given by brokers as part of routine provision of ASX settlement information.
-The Depository or its custodian under the American Depository Receipts ("ADR facility") is automatically treated as a foreign holder, as are all holders of shares on the New Zealand share register.
+The Depository or its custodian under the American Depository Receipts ("ADR facility") is automatically treated as a foreign holder for the purposes of the constitution, as are all holders of shares on the New Zealand share register.
+Purchasers of shares and instalment receipts in the International Offering (including the New Zealand component of the Australian Offering) and holders of shares or instalment receipts on the New Zealand branch share or instalment receipt registers will be automatically treated as foreign holders for the purposes of our constitution and the trust deed.
 In the case of other transfers or transmission applications, the onus is on the acquirer to notify us if it is a foreign holder.